Tyson Opens Slaughterhouse Despite 1,000 Sick Workers

-The company promised that workers would receive daily screenings and access to nurse practitioners but many who can transmit the coronavirus are asymptomatic.
-At two other Tyson Iowa plants, 956 workers have tested positive.
-Meanwhile, “Millions of animals– chickens, pigs and cattle– will be depopulated because of the closure of our processing facilities, Tyson admits.
+The company promised that workers would receive daily screenings and access to nurse practitioners, but many who can transmit the coronavirus are asymptomatic.
+At 2 other Tyson Iowa plants, 956 workers have tested positive.
+Meanwhile, “Millions of animals—chickens, pigs and cattle—will be depopulated because of the closure of our processing facilities, Tyson admits.

-* In June of 2019, 36,420 pounds of Tyson chicken nuggets were recalled due to rubber contamination.
+In June 2019, 36,420 pounds of Tyson chicken nuggets were recalled due to rubber contamination.

-* In 2003, Tyson pleaded guilty to violating the Clean Water Act with effluvia from its Sedalia, MO, facility and agreed to pay $7.5 million.
+In 2003, Tyson pleaded guilty to violating the Clean Water Act with effluvia from its Sedalia, Missouri, facility and agreed to pay $7.5 million.
 But before its probation ended, Tyson was charged by the state of Oklahoma with polluting the Illinois River watershed.
 Poultry polluters eject as much phosphorous into the watershed as a city of ten million people, said State Attorney General Drew Edmondson after bringing the changes.
-Phosphorus causes overgrowth of algae and other aquatic plants which chokes off oxygen vital to other marine life, especially animals.
+Phosphorus causes overgrowth of algae and other aquatic plants which chokes off oxygen vital to other marine life.

 In 2003, Virgil Butler, a worker at Tyson’s Grannis, Arkansas, chicken slaughterhouse, revealed how birds regularly miss the blade intended to kill them and are scalded alive in the defeathering tank.